 In the Project tool window, select the directory that contains tests to be executed.

-- On the context menu, choose the corresponding run command.
+From the context menu, select the corresponding run command.

 If the directory contains tests that belong to the different testing frameworks, select the configuration to be used.